ChavesRaquel/dtu_mlops_age_prediction/dtu_mlops_age_prediction/reports/README.md

 There are some folders that we have not used like the ones for visualization or notebooks.

-When initializing the structure with cookicutter, we believe we did something wrong as it created a folder inside of the repository and then the structure of the machine learning project inside of it.
+When initializing the structure with cookicutter, we believe we did something wrong as it created a folder inside of the repository and then the structure of the machine learning project inside of that folder.
 We did not realize it was not done properly until very further in the project, when it was too late to fix.---

 ### Question 6